 My desire to buy this partly stems from my fascination with the occult (from the fantasy sense and not actually taking it seriously), and partly from my desire to have an easier-to-apply orange blush from Chanel.
 Last year, I purchased Beige et Corail, but it wasn’t easy to wear between not being pigmented enough and the firmness in which it was pressed.

+The color surprised me, because on my skin tone it looks more like a peach than a blood orange.
+It at least appears slightly darker on my cheeks.
 I’ve had this for over a month and honestly haven’t used it much outside of testing purposes.
 I am still glad to have an easier shade to wear, but I think I’m all set on blushes within the orange family from the brand.

 Regarding the quality, it is nice.
 I like it much better than the blush in the Les Beiges trio containing a blush, bronzer, and highlighter.
 The powder is much softer and easier to pick up with any of my brushes.
 It’s blendable and buildable with a soft matte finish.